HeZhang1994/gif-creator/README.md

 # PNG to GIF

-This is the Python implementation of generating .gif image.
+This is the Python implementation of generating .gif image with .png images.

 Functions: